xailient-public/docs/docs/installation.md

 $ sudo apt-get update
 ```

+!!! note
-*NOTE: apt-get update to download the package lists from the repositories and "update" them to get information on the newest versions of packages and their dependencies.
-It will do this for all repositories and PPAs.*
+    apt-get update to download the package lists from the repositories and "update" them to get information on the newest versions of packages and their dependencies.
+It will do this for all repositories and PPAs.

 __Install python3.7__